st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

    for awk 4.x.
    A patch is supplied (libgpg-error.patch) in this repo.

-10. Remove Makefile.in in /release/src/router/wget, because GNU autotools of wget insist on automake 1.15, without Makefile.in actual automake version of OS is used.
+10. Remove Makefile.in in /release/src/router/wget, because GNU autotools of wget insist on automake 1.15.
+Without Makefile.in the actual automake version of host-OS is used.

 11. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)

-12. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (arm + mips) and again mksquashfs.c in /release/src-rt/linux/linux-2.6/scripts/squashfs (only mips) have to be patched (patches supplied in this repo; patch of mksquashfs.c is combined with 8.).
+12. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (-> config_gcc10.patch)
+    and mksquashfs.c in /release/src-rt/linux/linux-2.6/scripts/squashfs (only mips) have to be patched (-> mksquashfs.c.patch; both patches supplied in this repo).

 13. Remove Makefile in /release/src/router/curl (as it crashes building process!)

-14. Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and uses appropiate aged versions of autotools for configuring.
-A macro in configure.in has to be deacticated.
-A patch is supplied in this repo.
+14. Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and uses appropiate aged versions of autotools for configuring, so a macro in configure.in has to be deactivated.
+A patch is supplied in this repo (-> libxml2_configure.in.patch).

 Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-6.) and applying needed patches of source code (step 7.-9./12./14.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)